igneus/spring-church-calendar/README.md

 Instead of computing the calendar data, it has them pre-generated in the database.

+# Configuration

+In order to run the application, copy `src/main/resources/application.properties.dist` to
+`src/main/resources/application.properties`
+and provide valid database connection string and credentials.

 # Compiling and running

 This is a Spring project built using Maven.